 Comprehensive Eye Examinations

 Comprehensive eye examinations are very important not only to determine if you need correction to see well, but also to maintain the health of your eye.
 While some eye diseases have obvious symptoms such as red eyes, light sensitivity, or flashing lights, many serious, vision-threatening problems have no warning signs.
 Glaucoma, for example, will present no symptoms until actual vision loss occurs.
-Since serving our clients throughout the Slidell and Metairie areas, proper eye care and evaluations can help prevent vision loss.
+Since serving our clients throughout the Slidell and Metairie areas, proper eye care and evaluations has helped with preventng future vision loss.
 Comprehensive eye exams can also detect diabetes, hypertension, retinal holes or tears, and other important treatable medical conditions.

 Preparing for your eye examination at Ellen Schneider MD